harness/developer-hub/docs/chaos-engineering/chaos-faults/vmware/vmware-windows-cpu-hog.md

 title: VMware Windows CPU hog
 ---

-VMware windows CPU hog applies stress on the CPU resources on Windows OS based VMware VM.
+VMware Windows CPU hog applies stress on the CPU resources on Windows OS based VMware VM.
-- It checks the performance of the application running on the VMware windows VMs.
+- It checks the performance of the application running on the VMware Windows VMs.

 ![VMware Windows Cpu Hog](./static/images/vmware-windows-cpu-hog.png)

 ## Use cases

-- VMware windows CPU hog determines the resilience of an application when stress is applied on the CPU resources of a VMware windows virtual machine.
+- VMware Windows CPU hog determines the resilience of an application when stress is applied on the CPU resources of a VMware Windows virtual machine.
-- VMware windows CPU hog simulates the situation of lack of CPU for processes running on the application, which degrades their performance.
+- VMware Windows CPU hog simulates the situation of lack of CPU for processes running on the application, which degrades their performance.
 - It also helps verify metrics-based horizontal pod autoscaling as well as vertical autoscale, that is, demand based CPU addition.
 - It verifies the autopilot functionality of cloud managed clusters.